zzhangjii/learning-library/workshops/LabGuide500Configurenode.jsAppWithATP.md

 ![](./images/500/Picture500-6.png)

-- Install python 2.7 if it does not already exists on your machine.
+- Install python 2.7 if it does not already exist on your machine.

 #### Note: OEL 7.5 comes pre-installed with python 2.7